The Constricting Bodice: Empowerment and Imprisonment?

 Surprises in Indiana University Sex Survey

-Posted on February 18, 2011, in body image, feminism, gender, objectification, sex, sexism, women and tagged Angela Fortain, Bodice, body image, Control, culture, feminism, gender, objectification, relationships, sex, sexism, sexuality, The Women’s Caucus for Art, women.
+Posted on February 18, 2011, in body image, feminism, gender, objectification, sex and sexuality, sexism, women and tagged Angela Fortain, Bodice, body image, Control, culture, feminism, gender, objectification, relationships, sex and sexuality, sexism, sexuality, The Women’s Caucus for Art, women.
 Bookmark the permalink.
 3 Comments.